zendesk/ga/dd-test-results/README.md

 }
 ```

-The action will then traverse the file, extracting and aggregating tags for each test case.

-You can specify tags at three levels:
+You can specify tags at two levels:
-- globally at the root
 - within a test suite
 - within a test case

-Tags specified at the root are applied to all test cases in all test suites.

 Tags specified for a particular test suite are applied only to test cases within that suite.

 Tags specified for a particular test cases are applied only to that test case.

+**NOTE**: All the tags specified in the JSON will be overriden by tags in YML given the same tag key.